barryclark/jekyll-now/_posts/2018-03-20-march-2018-blog-statistics.md

 None of these posts I felt were stellar, but they're something.
 I also didn't finish any books in February, so I wasn't able to do a "books I finished" post.
 I do have a few topics for more article-type blog posts sitting in my head, but it's been a busy month with school, my new position at work, remodeling the bathroom, and preparing for a baby.
 (Which makes me think, I'll probably make a post on the costs of preparing for a baby!)

 Despite the slowness of new posts, it's been an exciting month as far as traffic for my blog.
 Facebook discontinued their explore feed on March 1st, resulting in a huge hit on an older post about how to find Facebook's explore feed.
-Then, on March 12th, my post **[https://hendrixjoseph.github.io/when-is-energy-efficiency-worth-the-investment/](When Is Energy Efficiency Worth the Investment?)** was one of the [three features of the day on Rockstar Finance](https://rockstarfinance.com/mar-12th-2018/), bringing in over a thousand hits in one day.
+Then, on March 12th, my post ***[When Is Energy Efficiency Worth the Investment?](https://hendrixjoseph.github.io/when-is-energy-efficiency-worth-the-investment/)*** was one of the [three features of the day on Rockstar Finance](https://rockstarfinance.com/mar-12th-2018/), bringing in over a thousand hits in one day.

 These stats are from February 20th through March 19th, which, because February is a short month, is only 28 days.